archan937/el.js/README.md

 The `el.js` library is tested with [QUnit](http://qunitjs.com).
 Check out the test results at [https://archan937.github.io/el.js/test/index.html](https://archan937.github.io/el.js/test/index.html).

+### Running tests locally

+In order to run tests on your own computer, please start up a web server for the current directory (e.g. `ruby -run -ehttpd . -p8000`) and open `http://<localhost>/test` in your browser (e.g. `http://localhost:8000/test`).

+Here is a list of HTTP static server one-liners: [https://gist.github.com/willurd/5720255](https://gist.github.com/willurd/5720255).

 ## Usage

 To render data-binded templates, you have to use either of the following functions: